 A space-saving option to consider is a mounted lamp, either on the wall or on the headboard.
 Ideally, these will be flexible, able to be adjusted to shine in the precise direction of the book or magazine being read.
 This is a versatile option, capable of lighting a book one night and a needle, yarn and sweater the next, shifting the beam angle to adapt to a body's positioning in bed.
 Specialized bulb sizes might be best for these types of lamps.

 Another specifically-directed lighting option to try is using recessed fixtures in the ceiling right above the bed.
 This is an ideal way to precisely highlight the reading material without illuminating the rest of the room.
 MR16s are a good choice for light bulbs to use in this application, as they will project a narrow spot light that can be aimed with the optimal beam angle.

 Overall, dimmers are a good option, as well as making sure light switches are accessible and near the bed.
 Although many people usually prefer softer, warmer tones in the 2700K – 3000K range in the bedroom, it's okay to consider something a little higher (brighter white) for a reading light, creating a greater contrast for the words on the page and making reading easier on the eyes.
 Regardless, lumens should be at least 500 or higher, for any type of reading, making sure the light is bright enough to avoid straining.

-For more information, please stop in at one of our nationwide locations and consult with our light bulb experts about which option will work best for each desired use in your home or business.
+For more information, browse our selection of light bulbs online, or stop in at one of our nationwide locations and consult with our light bulb experts about which option will work best for each desired use in your home or business.
 They will even be able to show you how different bulbs look when compared to others, right in the store.